 The British Empire is famous for spreading itself to almost every corner of the globe.
-An empire is a group of colonies that are ruled by a single power, and while Britain itself has always been quite small in land mass and located far away from many of the places it has governed, it somehow succeeded in growing the largest empire in history.
-Historians debate exactly how this happened.
-Many say the British Empire was made possible by conquering the world by sea, investing in a formidable army, and partnering with local people to further its spread.
+An empire is a group of colonies that are ruled by a single power, and while Britain itself has always been quite small in land mass and located far away from many of the places it governed, it succeeded in manifesting the largest empire in history.
+Historians debate exactly how this happened; many say the British Empire was made possible by conquering the world by sea, investing in a formidable army, and partnering with local people to further its spread.

-At its height in 1921, this empire had become a refined worldwide network, ruling approximately one quarter of all the land on Earth.
-The nations conquered were linked in trade as well as in politics, and this lasted for quite a while.
+At its height in 1921, this empire had become a refined worldwide network, ruling approximately one-quarter of all the land on Earth.
+The nations conquered were linked by trade as well as politics, and this lasted for quite a while.
 While various countries gained their independence over time, even by 1952 when Queen Elizabeth took the throne, over 70 colonies still existed in the empire overseas.
 Nothing lasts forever, however.
-The end of an era, which began in the 16th century, finally came around in 1997 when Hong Kong, one of the empire’s most prominent territories, was transferred back to China.
+The end of this era, which began in the 16th century, finally came in 1997 when Hong Kong, one of the empire’s most prominent territories, was transferred back to China.

-Today, Queen Elizabeth is still officially the head of state for 16 Commonwealth countries outside the UK.
-These include Antigua and Barbuda, Barbados, the Bahamas, Australia, Belize, Barbados, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Solomon Islands and Tuvalu.
+Today, Queen Elizabeth is the former head of state for 16 Commonwealth countries outside the UK.
+These include Antigua and Barbuda, the Bahamas, Australia, Belize, Barbados, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Solomon Islands, and Tuvalu.

-As far as current British overseas territories go, these include land in the Antarctic as well as Anguilla, Bermuda, British Indian Ocean territory, the British Virgin Islands, the Cayman Islands, the Falkland Islands, Gibraltar, Montserrat, the Pitcairn Islands, St Helena and its Dependencies, South Georgia and South Sandwich Islands, the Sovereign Base Areas of Akrotiri and Dhekelia, and the Turks & Caicos Islands.
+As far as current British overseas territories go, the list includes land in the Antarctic as well as Anguilla, Bermuda, British Indian Ocean Territory, the British Virgin Islands, the Cayman Islands, the Falkland Islands, Gibraltar, Montserrat, the Pitcairn Islands, St Helena and its Dependencies, South Georgia and the South Sandwich Islands, the Sovereign Base Areas of Akrotiri and Dhekelia, and the Turks & Caicos Islands.

 What happened to the rest?
 Here is a brief look at some former British Colonies and how they came to be.